Firenz/karumi-jobtest/README.md

 - Browser: Chrome v83 64-bits

 # License
-This proyect is licensed under the [MIT license](https://github.com/Firenz/karumi-jobtest/blob/master/LICENSE).
+This project is licensed under the [MIT license](https://github.com/Firenz/karumi-jobtest/blob/master/LICENSE).

-Logo brand used is part of the [Karumi](https://www.karumi.com/) brand.
+The logo brand used is part of the [Karumi](https://www.karumi.com/) brand.